East African campaign (World War I): British Empire reinforcements, 1916

 The East African Theatre in World War I.

 General Horace Smith-Dorrien was assigned with orders to find and fight the Schutztruppe but he contracted pneumonia during the voyage to South Africa, which prevented him from taking command.
 In 1916, General Jan Smuts was given the task of defeating Lettow-Vorbeck.
 Smuts had a large army (for the area), some 13,000 South Africans including Boers, British, Rhodesians and 7,000 Indian and African troops, a ration strength of 73,300 men.
 (Note: The Allied force in East Africa became composed almost entirely of South African, Indian, and other colonial troops.
 Black South African troops were not considered for European service as a matter of policy, while all Indian units had been withdrawn from the Western Front by the end of 1915.)
 There was a Belgian force and a larger but ineffective group of Portuguese military units based in Mozambique.
 A large Carrier Corps composed of African porters under British command, carried supplies into the interior.
 Despite the Allied nature of the effort, it was a South African operation of the British Empire.
-During the previous year, Lettow-Vorbeck had also gained personnel and his army was now 13,800 strong.
+During the previous year, Lettow-Vorbeck had also mobilised personnel and his army was now 13,800 strong.

 Smuts attacked from several directions, the main attack coming from British East Africa (Kenya) in the north, while substantial forces from the Belgian Congo advanced from the west in two columns, crossing Lake Victoria on the British troop ships and and into the Rift Valley.
 Another contingent advanced over Lake Nyasa (Lake Malawi) from the south-east.
 All these forces failed to capture Lettow-Vorbeck and they all suffered from disease along the march.
 The 9th South African Infantry, started with 1,135 men in February, and by October its strength was reduced to 116 fit troops, with little fighting.
 The Germans nearly always retreated from the larger British troop concentrations and by September 1916, the German Central Railway from the coast at Dar es Salaam to Ujiji was fully under British control.

 With Lettow-Vorbeck confined to the southern part of German East Africa, Smuts began to withdraw the South African, Rhodesian and Indian troops and replace them with Askari of the King's African Rifles (KAR), which by November 1918 had 35,424 men.
 By the start of 1917, more than half the British Army in the theatre was composed of Africans and by the end of the war, it was nearly all-African.
 Smuts left the area in January 1917, to join the Imperial War Cabinet at London.